bioaster/dropcell/README.md

 5. How to use

 Run main.m and select the brightfield image to be analyzed when asked via a dialog box.
 Object detection parameters can be changed in the parameters.m file.
+A test image data set is provided in the "data" subfolder.